Prosopis cineraria: Religious significance

-This tree is highly revered among Hindus and worshiped as part of Dusshera festival.
-This tree takes importance during the tenth day of the Dasara Festival, when it is celebrated in various parts of India.
+This tree is highly revered among Hindus and worshipped as part of Dusshera festival.
+This tree takes importance during the tenth day of the Dasara Festival when it is celebrated in various parts of India.
 Historically, among the Rajputs, the ranas – who were the high priest and the king – used to conduct the worship and then to liberate a jay which was the sacred bird of Lord Rama.
-In the Deccan, as part of the tenth day ritual of Dussahera, the marathas used to shoot arrows onto the crown of the tree and gather the falling leaves into their turbans.
+In the Deccan, as part of the tenth-day ritual of Dussahera, the marathas used to shoot arrows onto the crown of the tree and gather the falling leaves into their turbans.

-The tree is known by different names across the western and northern regions of India, e.g. Shami in Madhya Pradesh, Maharastra & Uttar Pradesh, Jammi in Telangana & Andhra Pradesh, Khijro in Gujarat, Khejri in Rajasthan, Janti in Haryana, and Jand in the Punjab.
+The tree is known by different names across the western and northern regions of India, e.g. shami in Madhya Pradesh, Maharastra & Uttar Pradesh, jammi in Telangana & Andhra Pradesh, khijro in Gujarat, khejri in Rajasthan, janti in Haryana, and jand in the Punjab.

-In Karnataka, Acacia ferruginea has also been locally referred to as Banni mara instead of the accepted Khejri tree, and erroneously accepted as the tree where the Pandavas hid their weapons during exile.
-There are also some unconfirmed references which consider Acacia ferruginea as the tree which is revered and worshiped on Vijay Dashami day.
-However, according to historical references, Prosopis cineraria is the tree which is known as the Banni mara and is also the tree which holds a special place in the Mysore Dasara where its worshiped on the Vijay-dashami day.
+In Karnataka, Acacia ferruginea has also been locally referred to as Banni mara instead of the accepted Khejri tree, and accepted as the tree where the Pandavas hid their weapons during exile.
+There are also some unconfirmed references which consider Acacia ferruginea as the tree which is revered and worshipped on Vijay Dashami day.
+However, according to historical references, Prosopis cineraria is known as the Banni mara, and holds a special place in the Mysore Dasara, where its worshipped on the Vijay-dashami day.

 In the Mahabharata, the Pandavas spent their thirteenth year of exile in disguise in the kingdom of Virata.
 Before going to Virata, they hung their celestial weapons in this tree for safekeeping for a year.
 When they returned after a year, they found their weapons safe in the branches of the Shami tree.
 Before taking the weapons, they worshipped the tree and thanked it for keeping their weapons safe.